go-vela/sdk-python/docs/StepsApi.md

-Retrieve the logs for a step
+Delete the logs for a step

 ### Example
 ```python